The Natural Disasters

 The Natural Disasters were a professional wrestling tag team composed of Earthquake (John Tenta) and Typhoon (Fred Ottman) who worked in the World Wrestling Federation between 1991 and 1993.
 They won the WWF Tag Team Championship once.
+They had feuded with each other before becoming a team.

+They were inducted into the WWE Hall of Fame Class of 2025.

+Professional wrestling career

-Formation and feud with Legion of Doom (1991-1992)
+Formation and feud with Legion of Doom (1991–1992)

 Their precursor to formation happened on a June 1991 episode of WWF Superstars of Wrestling when Jimmy Hart announced he had signed André the Giant to form a tag team with Earthquake.
 When asked by interviewer Gene Okerlund to confirm, André denied the claims, leaving Hart angry and humiliated.
 Earthquake responded by attacking André from behind with Hart's megaphone and injuring André's knee.

 Jimmy Hart got revenge for the humiliation a few weeks later during a six-man tag team match featuring Earthquake and The Nasty Boys against the massive Tugboat and The Bushwhackers.
 It was revealed in this match that Hart secretly signed Tugboat, who turned on his partners after a few minutes of action and joined the Earthquake in laying the two New Zealanders out cold with a big splash.
-After the heel turn Tugboat changed his name to Typhoon and together they became known as “The Natural Disasters”.
+After the heel turn Tugboat changed his name to Typhoon and together they became known as “The Natural Disasters”, and name that had been used for Earthquake's team at Survivor Series 1990.

 The Natural Disasters faced the Bushwhackers, with André in their corner, at the 1991 SummerSlam pay-per-view, whom they made very short work of.
 After destroying the Bushwhackers, the Disasters targeted André, but the assault was stopped by the Legion of Doom who ran off the Natural Disasters and kicked off the Legion of Doom / Natural Disasters feud.
 Later that night, the Legion of Doom won the WWF World Tag Team Championship from the Nasty Boys, which meant that the Natural Disasters became first in line to get a shot at the new champions.

 The first big meeting between the teams came at the 1991 Survivor Series where they were on opposing sides in an elimination match.
 Typhoon was eliminated due to a miscommunication with team member Irwin R. Schyster followed by Earthquake walking out with him, leaving the Legion of Doom as the eventual winners.
 From November to January the Disasters challenged for the tag team championship on the house show circuit, usually without a decisive outcome.
 At the 1992 Royal Rumble, they won a title match via countout, but not the title.